kctong529/sisukas/README.md

 - If you have an idea for a new feature or enhancement, create a new issue in the [project backlog](https://github.com/users/kctong529/projects/1).

+### 📖 Add Your Own Curriculum

+- Anyone can contribute by populating the YAML file(s) with their own curriculum—it only takes a few minutes!
+- This is a simple way to expand the project and help others by sharing useful learning information.

 ### 🔧 Submitting Changes

 - Fork the repository, make your changes, and submit a pull request.